GreenHex/Pebble.Torn/README.md

 Version 1.2

-* Support for Aplite and Basalt.
+* Support for Aplite (what's the point?) and Basalt.